 The cupcakes themselves are dairy-free, but there are a couple options: If you prefer to use butter or ghee instead of coconut oil, that works great.

 The frosting contains dairy, so it’s Primal, Keto and GAPS.
-(If you need a dairy-free alternative, it’s likely palm shortening [find it here, not the orange one] will work well, but I haven’t tried it yet.)
+(If you need a dairy-free alternative, try using palm shortening.)

 As you’ll see below in the recipe, it’s indicated to have all of your wet ingredients warm.
 Make sure to do this, as coconut butter will not mix in well to the dry ingredients if it hits cold ingredients.